UMEP-dev/UMEP-Docs/docs/source/post_processor/Outdoor Thermal Comfort Spatial TC.rst

 * Remarks
     - The wind speed and direction columns found in the meteorological forcing data does not have to be the same used in URock.
 These column are used if PET or UTCI is calculated for Point of Interests (POI).
+    - Air temperature and relative humidity is obtaianed from the meteorological forcing file used for Tmrt calculations.
+Time is derived from Tmrt filename.
     - All rasters used must have the same sixe.
 This can be accomplished by setting the URock output to be the same size as the SOLWEIG output.